ericoc/utilities/readme.md

 # Utilities

-The Philadelphia energy utility (PECO), Philadelphia Gas Works (PGW), and the Philadelphia Water Department (PWD) websites each allow for a residential account holder to access (and export!) their own account usage data.
+The Philadelphia electrical, natural gas, and water utilities websites each allow for a residential account holder to access (and export!) their own usage data.

-- PECO provides a comma-separated values ("CSV") file detailing the amount of electricity used each hour in kilowatt-hours (kWh).
-- PGW provides an Excel (`.xlsx`) spreadsheet file detailing the amount of natural gas used each month by hundreds of cubic feet (CCF).
-- PWD provides a CSV file detailing the amount of water used daily, in gallons.

 ---

 ## Electric
+### Pennsylvania Electric Company ("PECO")
+Comma-separated values ("CSV" / `.csv`) file of electricity used, in kilowatt-hours (kWh), each hour.

+#### Name
-The export file from PECO is named based upon the dates exported, similarly to:
+The export CSV file from PECO is named based upon the dates exported, like so:
-`peco_electric_usage_interval_data_Service 1_1_2023-07-04_to_2023-07-04.csv`
+> `peco_electric_usage_interval_data_Service 1_1_2023-07-04_to_2023-07-04.csv`

-### Example
+#### Header
-The electricity usage CSV file from PECO begins with a header that includes account information:
+The PECO file begins with a header that includes account information:
 > ```
 > Name,WILLIAM PENN
 > Address,"1 S BROAD ST, PHILADELPHIA PA 19112"